The Sūtra of the Sublime Golden Light (1)

 Chapter 3: The Differentiation of the Three Bodies

 147 Then the bodhisattva mahāsattva Ākāśagarbha rose from his seat among that great assembly and, with his upper robe over one shoulder, knelt on his right knee, reverently placed his palms together, and bowed his head to the Bhagavat’s feet.
-He made offerings of flowers made of gold and jewels, precious banners, flags, and sublime, supreme parasols, and then he asked the Bhagavat, “Bhagavat, how can bodhisattvas mahāsattvas accomplish in accordance with the Dharma the extremely profound secret of the tathāgatas?”
+He made offerings of flowers made of gold and jewels, precious banners, flags, and sublime, supreme parasols, and then he asked the Bhagavat, “Bhagavat, how can bodhisattva mahāsattvas accomplish in accordance with the Dharma the extremely profound secret of the tathāgatas?”

 “Noble one, all tathāgatas have three kinds of bodies.
 What are these three?
 They are the emanation body, the perfect enjoyment body, and the Dharma body.
 Just so, these three bodies are comprised within the perfection of the highest, most complete enlightenment.
 Whoever understands and comprehends this will quickly set forth from saṃsāra.148